sedat/sedat/README.md

 My name is <b>Sedat</b>, I'm a <b>Software Engineer</b>.

+#### About

+I'm from Turkey and  I'm a graduate of Bilkent University class of 2020.
+I have worked in both sides of the stack using different tools during my internships when I was a student.
+I have experience using Go, Java and Javascript on the backend and I'm experienced using React on the front-end.

 - 🔭 I'm currently working as a Software Engineer at Soostone responsible with full-stack development using Javascript and the serverless.
+- 📫 How to reach me: https://sedat.dev, [linkedin](https://www.linkedin.com/in/sedatcyalcin), [twitter](https://twitter.com/SedatCanYalcin)

 #### My stack
  ![JS](https://img.icons8.com/color/48/000000/javascript.png)